 by Michael Roman, Greek Catholic Union Honorary Editor and Knight of St. Gregory the Great

-The lives of many Greek Catholic Union members, living in Van Meter and Jacobs Creek, Pennsylvania, were spared because they attended religious services on the Feast Day of Saint Nicholas instead of going to work.
+The lives of many Greek Catholic Union [and Orthodox] members, living in Van Meter and Jacobs Creek, Pennsylvania, were spared because they attended religious services on the Feast Day of Saint Nicholas instead of going to work.